charmoniumQ/thesis/prelim_text/README.md

 Reproducibility is essential to scientific experiments for three reasons:

-1. The scientific community corrects false claims by scrutinizing.
+1. The scientific community corrects false claims by applying scrutiny to judge past results.
    Scurtinizing an experiment often involves reproducing it, possibly with novel parameters.
    A reproducible experiments is easier to scrutinize, and therefore more likely to be correct, all else equal.